inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 .. only:: iso

-    3. Get the license files
+    3. Get the license files:
-        Together with the access to the inmanta container repo, you should also have received a license and an entitlement files.
+        Together with the access to the inmanta container repo, you should also have received a license and an entitlement file.
 The orchestrator will need them in order to run properly.
 You can also place them in a config directory on your host.
 After this step, we assume that this folder is
         ``~/.config/inmanta/license/`` and that both files are named ``com.inmanta.license`` and ``com.inmanta.jwe`` respectively.